What to do when your toddler won’t go to sleep? Discover the top 6 solutions to resolve your 2 year old’s sleep problems and regression.

 5. Check in strategically

-Do you go inside your toddler’s room at his every whimper and cry?
+Do you go inside your toddler’s room at her every whimper and cry?
 You might be setting unrealistic expectations you can’t sustain.
-Yes, check in on him when he cries for you at night, but remind him that he seems fine, and that you see no reason to keep coming back in his room.
+Yes, check in on her when she cries for you at night, but remind her that she seems fine, and that you see no reason to keep coming back in her room.

-Then, rather than checking in every time he cries (or staying in his room until he stops), check in at set times, such as every 10 or 15 minutes.
-You’re able to check and see that nothing is wrong, and he feels reassured that you’re still here (even if you’re not going in every minute).
+Then, rather than checking in every time she cries (or staying in her room until she stops), check in at set times, such as every 10 or 15 minutes.
+You’re able to check and see that nothing is wrong, and she feels reassured that you’re still here (even if you’re not going in every minute).

-If he falls asleep but wakes up crying a few hours later, check in on him at that time.
-Remind him once again that it’s time to sleep, not be awake, and repeat your timed check-ins once more.
-He’s also more likely to actually fall asleep on his own during these intervals than if you were to stay in his room all night.
+If she falls asleep but wakes up crying a few hours later, check in on her at that time.
+Remind her once again that it’s time to sleep and repeat your timed check-ins once more.

-And remember, stay consistent with your strategy: check in at the designated intervals you decide, not each time he happens to call for you.
-Being inconsistent will only send him mixed messages and prolong these sleep problems.
+And remember, stay consistent with your strategy: check in at the designated intervals you decide, not each time she happens to call for you.
+Being inconsistent will only send her mixed messages and prolong these sleep problems.

 6. Get a toddler bed